MichiKal/healthcare-resilience/Code/README.md

 * **adj_all_doctors.npz**: sparse adjacency matrix for N unique physicians with size N x N. Integer entries A_{ij} contain number of shared patients between doctors i and j within a 3 month time window.

-Nevertheless, we provide a random sample dataset containing 200 physicians of different specializations.
-This sample data is further described in the Demo section.
+Nevertheless, we provide a synthetic dataset containing 200 physicians of different specializations.
+This synthetic data is further described in the Demo section.
 The other necessary files in the ```data``` are:
 * **gemliste_knz.xls**
 * **municipality_geolocations.csv**